News and Announcements

 How to view Weekend and Thursday Results on this portal

-After a round result is finalized, you can always see the full leaderboard/results from Thursday League (or Weekend Series) using the Evergreen Golf Club Web Portal - https://egc.golfgenius.com (when the leaderboard is no longer visible in the app).
+After a round result is finalized, you can always see the full leaderboard/results from Thursday League and Weekend Series using the Evergreen Golf Club Web Portal - https://egc.golfgenius.com.

 Optional Skins Payments: New for 2026 - When you register for an event in Live Tourney, you will have an option at the time of payment to do a "+1" Add-on for Skins.
 This is the ONLY way to pay for skins.
-If you don't sign up for skins when you first register, save your registration confirmation email - you can go back to the link in the email and add the Skins Add-On payment anytime up until registration closes for the event.
-After that, we will not be able to accept late payments for Skins (e.g. no Day-Of-Round, or I-forgot-on-the-first-tee).
+After that, we will not be able to accept payments for Skins (e.g. no Day-Of-Round, or I-forgot-on-the-first-tee).
 Since payment is now integrated with registration, rather than a separate email, this should not be a problem.

-- For rounds you play on your own, and for EGC Match Play, just post your rounds using Hole-by-Hole entry on GHIN and it will take care of the math for you.
+2. For rounds you play on your own, and for EGC Match Play, we strongly recommend posting your rounds using Hole-by-Hole entry on GHIN and it will take care of the "net double bogey" math for you.

 If you post your total score instead of hole by hole, be sure to use Net Double Bogey as the limit.
 Don't use ESC.
 It's wrong and it's been out-of-date since 2020.
 Equitable Stroke Control is no more.
 If you use ESC rules when posting you are probably posting a higher score than you are allowed, which is just like adding a few random extra strokes to your score.